How Long Does Open Wine Last?

 We’ll break down the ins and outs of how long wine stays fresh and share tips for the right way to store a bottle of wine once you’ve opened it.

-The short answer is anywhere from 1 to 7 days.
+The short answer is anywhere from one to seven days.
 The long answer is more complicated.
 After wine is opened, it begins to oxidize and lose its aromas and flavors.
 Yes, a little air contact can be an excellent thing—this is why we swirl our wine in the glass before sipping—but too much oxygen leads to spoilage.
 After a few days of mingling with air, the color starts changing and the aromas rising from your glass can range from bruised tree fruits to purest vinegar.

 The exact lifespan of your open wine depends on a few factors: how you store it, whether it’s red or white, in a bottle or a box and if it’s dry or sweet.
 Take sparkling wines—they’ll only last 1 to 3 days and will quickly lose their fizz whereas a fortified dessert wine like port or Madeira will be delicious even after a few weeks.